micropython/micropython/ports/nrf/boards/feather52840/README.md

 ### Flashing CircuitPython with MSC UF2

-uf2 file is generated at the end of `all` target
+uf2 file is generated last by `all` target

 ```
 $ make V=1 SD=s140 SERIAL=/dev/tty.usbmodem1411 BOARD=feather52840 all